Zeeeepa/aigne-framework/.aigne/doc-smith/docs/models-openai.md

 ### Streaming Responses

-For applications requiring real-time feedback, you can enable streaming by setting the `streaming: true` option in the `invoke` method.
-This returns an async iterator that yields response chunks as they become available.
+For real-time applications, you can enable streaming by passing `{ streaming: true }` to the `invoke` method.
+This returns an async iterator that yields response chunks as they are generated.

 ```typescript Streaming Chat Response icon=logos:typescript
 import { isAgentResponseDelta } from "@aigne/core";